Yashasvi49/Easy_Type/README.md

-# Bloggies
+# EasyType

 ## Description

 We have built a CRM model based blogging website where users can upload blogs, edit them and like.This site uses [React](https://react.dev/) for frontend.

 - The motivation behind our project was to create a dynamic and engaging platform for users to access and interact with high-quality blog content.
 We wanted to provide a space where users could easily discover, consume, and engage with content on topics of interest to them, while also fostering a sense of community and interaction among users.
+We have also added a AI Chatbot EzBot as an assistant for users to search their queries.

 -  Our goal was to create a platform where users could easily discover, consume, and engage with high-quality blog content on topics of interest to them.